PhrogsHabitat/HabitatPlugin/userplugins/Inf/README.md

 - **Sun & Moon**:
   Enable/disable the rotating celestial objects.
 They’re synced to your system clock for that *real-time* vibe. 🌞🌙

+- **Mist Effect**:
+  Enable/disable and adjust the density of the cosmic mist.

 ---

 ## 🚀 Installation

-1. Download the plugin from the [GitHub repo](https://github.com/PhrogsHabitat/HabitatRain) - Please make sure yall download the latest release before issueing :sob:
+1. Download the plugin from the [GitHub repo](https://github.com/PhrogsHabitat/HabitatRain).
 2. Add it to your Vencord plugins folder.
 3. Restart Discord and enable the plugin in your settings.
 4. Customize it to your heart’s content. 💖